Vitrecan/Soldanella/README.md

 # Word Mapping Input Module

 This module provides a minimal interface for mapping one word to another.
-It is the first atomic step in our larger word mapping application.

 ## Files